 Bus service is available from Srinagar and Anantnag, which leave

 at fixed time from the Bus stands.
 Taxis and other sort of

-Srinagar at pre-fixed rates.
-Assistance is available at Tourist
+Assistance is available at Tourist Reception Centre, Srinagar.

 with important spots of Mattan and Aishmuqam.

 WHERE TO STAY

 Pahalgam has a number of Hotels and lodges of various types,

 which are open only during summer months.
 JKTDC has a Dak

 tariffs depend on the type of accommodation to be hired.

 Accomodation needs to be booked well in advance from Srinagar.

 which can be had from the JKTDC.